se-sic/cppstats/INSTALL.md

         - install from internet
         - select any mirror
         - do not install any packages yet
-        - wait setup for finish
+        - wait setup to finish

     - **NOTE:** your Windows drives are located at `/cygdrive/`!